raphaelouthier/raphaelouthier.github.io/content/projects/bot/bot_2_prv.md

 ### File system, disk and kernel buffers.

+In the rest of this article :
+- PA will be used as an accronym for "Physical Address", aka the addresses used in actual memory transactions on the bus (see below).
+- VA will be used as an accronym for "Virtual Address", aka the addresses used by code running in CPUs.

+The translation between the two and its impact will be covered in the next section.

 First, let's cover how the kernel manages storage devices (disks).

 Some facts first.

+Processors are distributes system with many components, among them :
+- multiple CPUs, which need to access DRAM.
+- multiple peripherals (Ethernet interface, USB interface, PCIE interface) that (in broad terms) are meant to be programmed by CPUs and that in some cases must access DRAM.
+- multiple DRAM slots.

+The solution to make those entities interact with each others in an unified way is to introduce another entity, the interconnect, abusively called "memory bus" in all this chapter, which connect them all.
+In particular :
+- it defines the notion of physical address.
+- connected clients can be masters (can initiate transactions), slaves (can process transactions) or both.
+- it allows its masters to initiate implementation-defined transactions which target a given physical address.
+It is a functional simplification to consider that memory read and writes are particular cases of such transactions.
+- it allows CPUs to configure and control peripherals by initiating transactions at PA ranges that peripherals are programmed to respond to.
+- it allows CPUs and peripherals to read or write to DRAM by initiating transactions at PA ranges that DRAM controllers are programmed to respond to.

-Storage devices :
+Storage devices like your average SATA or SSD drive :
+- are meant to be pluggable and hence have their dedicated connectors and HW communication protocols.
+- are not meant to interface with processor interconnects directly.
+One cannot just make an access at a given PA and expect a storage device to just process this access.
 - cannot be accessed at a random granularity (byte, cache line, etc...).
 The same way the cache system cannot perform accesses at a granule inferior to the cache line, storage devices perform reads and writes at a minimal granularity, the sector size, which is a HW characteristic.
-- are not explicitly memory mapped.
-One cannot just make an access at a given PA and expect a storage device to just respond.
-Any system allowing that will just provide this as a dirty and non-performant way to use storage devices, which will prove unperformant in most cases.
-- consequence : in order to access the data contained in a storage device (ex : a SATA disk) we will need an SOC peripheral connected to the memory system and providing a HW interface to talk to your disk, and a kernel driver to interact with this peripheral and perform the actual accesses.
+- consequence : accessing the data contained in a storage device (ex : a SATA disk) is made via a dedicated peripheral connected to the interconnect, providing a HW interface to talk to your disk, and requiring a kernel driver to control with this peripheral.

 Here is a more complex but still extremely simplified view of how we can make code running in CPUs access (DRAM copy of) data located in a disk.